 On a train or in some hotels you may need to show your passport to security, always ask when you can retrieve it and get it back as soon as possible

 The health and well-being of our students while abroad is of utmost concern to Weber State.
 Planning and preparing for healthcare is essential, and is somewhat different than here in the U.S. Please note that when receiving medical treatment abroad, it is likely that you will be expected to pay in full at the time of service, often in cash.
-If you will seek reimbursement from your insurance carrier for this treatment, remember to secure translated, itemized receipts and/or descriptions of the treatment you received.
+If you seek reimbursement from your insurance carrier for this treatment, remember to secure translated, itemized receipts and/or descriptions of the treatment you received.

 Water